-With the 2017 version, the National Institute of Standard and Technology provides a new version of its mass spectra library.
+With version 2020, the National Institute of Standard and Technology provides a new version of its mass spectra library.

-In addition to the database, the NIST 2017 package includes software packages that simplify data handling.
+In addition to the database, the NIST 2020 package includes software packages that simplify data handling.
 The browser makes it very easy to search the database.
-A search for trivial names is possible as well as searches for elemental compositions, CAS numbers, molecular weight etc. Of course the browser software allows the comparison of unknown spectra with the database.
-In addition, it is also possible to search for retention indices, provided these are provided by the controlling program or manually.
+A search for trivial names is possible as well as searches for elemental compositions, CAS numbers, molecular weight etc. Of course, the browser software allows the comparison of unknown spectra with the database.

 Small auxiliary programs for the interpretation of mass spectra and the calculation of isotope patterns complete the package.
 A detailed documentation is included.

 Note: An English manual is available for the MS library NIST.